 The first article written by C. H. Douglas was The Delusion of Super-Production.
 In this article he stated:

+This very important factor was again emphasised by Douglas in his article Social Credit Principles, in which he said: That economic production is simply a conversion of one thing into another, and is primarily a matter of energy.
+It seems highly probable that both energy and production are only limited by our knowledge how to apply them.
 The starting point to understanding Social Credit is the acceptance and understanding of the physical realities with which we are confronted.
 We have natural resources provided without the intervention of Man and we have the use of energy by Man to convert those resources for the benefit of Man.

 In his book Introduction to Social Credit in the section Physics Dr. Bryan W. Monahan, one time Chairman of The Social Credit Secretariat, wrote:

 .From the purely physical material aspect man is like a machine performing work by the conversion of energy.
 Food is his fuel and the primary condition of life will obviously be that the amount of energy obtained from the food shall be sufficient.to allow for the expenditure of energy in the searching for and consumption of food.
 We may imagine a state of life in.which the energy obtained from the food just balanced the energy expended in the searching for and consumption of food,.allowing also time for necessary sleep.
 Life must have begun at slightly above this level for otherwise no progress or other activity beyond this would be possible.
 Now the difference between the energy necessary merely to sustain life and the total.energy directly available represents true profit in its most fundamental sense.
 It forms the basis of the ability of the Man to.pursue other ends than the mere obtaining of food.

 (When that true profit is used to make more tools it is regarded as an investment in new capital equipment.)